ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-An attempt to change the `proof` method or parameters, including an attempt to rotate the key of a bearer token (which has no key), MUST result in a "request_denied" error code returned from the AS.
+An attempt to change the `proof` method or parameters, including an attempt to rotate the key of a bearer token (which has no key), MUST result in a "invalid_rotation" error code returned from the AS.

 ## Revoking the Access Token {#revoke-access-token}